top of page

 College Enrollment Up_Image.png

-Enrollment up for second year in row at Kentucky’s independent colleges and universities
+Enrollment sees healthy growth at Kentucky’s independent colleges and universities

 Calendar